-Welcome to the website for St. Declan’s Way
+Welcome to the website for the St. Declan’s Way Pilgrim Path.

 Saint Declan’s Way is a pilgrim walking route linking Cashel in County Tipperary and Ardmore in County Waterford.
 It follows the route that Declan took when going to Cashel to meet Saint Patrick in the fifth century.
 In turn, it is the way that Pilgrims have taken to visit Saint Declan’s monastery, holy well and grave in Ardmore for the past one and a half thousand years.

-To be informed when booking begins either sign up for an email (right hand side of the page) or Follow the Facebook Page.
+To be kept informed with updates either sign up for an email (right hand side of the page) or Follow the St. Declan’s Way Facebook Page.

 The St. Declan’s Way Committee, a voluntary group with representatives from along the route, having been working since 2015 to revive this ancient pilgrim path.
 Work is progressing thanks to funding of €150,000 from the Rural Recreation Fund, Department of Community & Rural Development.
 We anticipate that the route will be fully signposted, waymarked and officially approved during 2019.
 Keep an eye on this website and the Facebook page for updates.